 Seventeen South Dakota native perennial plants will be placed in 17 plots with 6 "clumps" of plants.
 Each "clump" is really made up of 36 individual plants of the same species.
 This type of grouping will encourage butterflies to linger in an area where the nectar is good.
 And shortens the flight distance to the next flowering clump.
 We have tried to arrange the plants so something will be blooming spring through fall and in a variety of color.

-The native perennial plants may not look like much in 2013 - many of these plant species take two or more years to get to their full potential.
+The native perennial plants really exceeded our expectations in 2013.
+They were tall, put out lots of flowers and roots.
+Some species didn't do as well (textile onions), but hopefully they survived and will be back in the spring of 2014.
 While the plants are starting in nicely arranged clumps, we hope they will spread and fill in some gaps so it looks more like a native prairie setting.
 There will be plenty of annual plants to attract and feed the butterflies until then.

 Special areas have been arranged for the butterflies.